kekru/engelsystem/test/README.md

 The Name must be *Test.php (with an uppercase T).

-Inside the File define a class also called *Test.php,
+Inside the File define a class also called *Test,
 e.g. class LogEntries_model_Test extends PHPUnit_Framework_TestCase {...}